 Whether we are aware of it or not, companies are collecting our data — produced from daily activities on our phones or browsing the internet — and selling it for profit.
-A new startup called DataWallet is now giving us the tools to take back control of our data while putting the money in our pockets.

 German-born Serafin Lion Engel, the founder and CEO of DataWallet, discovered the idea for his startup after he dropped out of college to follow his entrepreneurial pursuits.
 He then caught the attention of billionaire Tim Draper and attended Draper University, a renowned school by entrepreneurs for entrepreneurs, on scholarship.